sstadick/pixi-build-backends/docs/backends/pixi-build-mojo.md

 - The binary from `main.mojo`
 - The package from `greetings/__init__.mojo`

-**Note** When both a binary and lib are auto-discovered, only the bin will be built as a project artifact.
-To create a package as well, add a `[package.build.configuration.pkg]` section to manualy confiruge the package.

-Here's a minimal configuration that leverages auto-discovery:
+Here's a minimal configuration that leverages auto-derive:

 ```toml
 [workspace]